-OFFICIAL IURC CAUSE NO. 43955 DSM-4 IURC CAUSE NO. 43955 DSM-4 EXHIB CORSECTED DIRECT TESTIMONY OF MICHAEL GOLDENBERG FILED NOVEMBER 22, 2016
+IURC CAUSE NO. 43955 DSM-4 DIRECT TESTIMONY OF MICHAEL GOLDENBERG FILED NOVEMBER 22, 2016

-CORRECTED DIRECT TESTIMONY OF MICHAEL GOLDENBERG SENIOR STRATEGY AND COLLABORATION MANAGER DUKE ENERGY BUSINESS SERVICES LLC ON BEHALF OF DUKE ENERGY INDIANA, LLC CAUSE NO. 43955 DSM-4 BEFORE THE INDIANA UTILITY REGULATORY COMMISSION |URC PETITIONER'S
+DIRECT TESTIMONY OF MICHAEL GOLDENBERG SENIOR STRATEGY AND COLLABORATION MANAGER DUKE ENERGY BUSINESS SERVICES LLC ON BEHALF OF DUKE ENERGY INDIANA, LLC CAUSE NO. 43955 DSM-4 BEFORE THE INDIANA UTILITY REGULATORY COMMISSION

-1 I. INTRODUCTION EXHIBIT NO. 2 Q. PLEASE STATE YOUR NAME AND BUSINESS ADDRESS.
+1 I. INTRODUCTION 2 Q. PLEASE STATE YOUR NAME AND BUSINESS ADDRESS.
 3 A. My name is Michael Goldenberg, and my business address is 1000 E. Main 4 Street, Plainfield, Indiana 46168.
 5 Q. BY WHOM ARE YOU EMPLOYED AND IN WHAT CAPACITY?
 6 A. I am employed by Duke Energy Business Services LLC.
 Duke Energy Business 7 Services LLC is an affiliate of Duke Energy Indiana, LLC ("Duke Energy 8 Indiana" or "Company").
 My title is Senior Strategy and Collaboration Manager.
 9 Q. WHAT DUTIES AND RESPONSIBILITIES DO YOU HAVE IN YOUR 10 CURRENT POSITION?
 11 A. As Senior Strategy and Collaboration Manager, I have responsibilities for Duke 12 Energy Indiana Energy Efficiency initiatives including compliance, filings and the 13 Company's Oversight Board.
-14 Q. PLEASE OUTLINE YOUR EDUCATIONAL BACKGROUND.
-15 A. I have a B.S.
-Degree from American University and a Master's Degree in 16 Business Management and Finance from Cornell University.
+13 14 Q. Company's Oversight Board.
+PLEASE OUTLINE YOUR EDUCATIONAL BACKGROUND.
+Q. A.